How to Grow a Beautiful Small-Space Garden (Flowers, Ferns, and Herbs)

 The effect is stunning when you look outside.
 It’s taken us a few years to figure out how to grow a beautiful garden in a small space, but now we feel like pros.

-Container flowers grown in any garden need the right amount of sun and rain (and watering when it doesn’t), fertilizing and love and care.
+Container flowers grown in any garden need the right amount of sun and rain (and watering when it doesn’t), and fertilizing.

 We rely on the backdrop of trees in the greenbelt (it’s really a dry creekbed) behind our metal fence for greenery, planters and hayracks on the fence for color and the pool for cool blue ambiance.